gameshowstudio/gameshowstudio.github.io/index.md

 # Wireless Trivia Buzzers

-Game Show Studio turns your iPhone or iPad devices into a wireless buzzer system by allowing you to connect a host's device with one or more devices to be used by players.
+Game Show Studio turns iPhone and iPad devices into wireless buzzers.

 ![host and players](/images/host-and-players-pad-w1200.png)

+iPhone and iPad devices connect wirelessly to facilitate gameplay as follows:

 * **One Host Device:** One device is used by the host, which can display trivia questions, player names, team scores, music controls, and more.
 * **One or More Player Devices:** Players use one or more devices to wirelessly connect to the host.
 One device can be used by up to four players to buzz in.